Nestor Cortes: Milwaukee Brewers

 On December 13, 2024, the Yankees traded Cortes and Caleb Durbin to the Milwaukee Brewers for reliever Devin Williams.
 On March 29, Cortes got a good ovation from the Yankees fans when he made his return as a member of the Brewers.
 In his first start, he pitched two innings, allowed six hits and eight runs, walked five batters, and struck out two batters in his worst start to date as the Brewers were routed by the New York Yankees in a 20–9 loss.
 Cortes got his first win of the season over the Cincinnati Reds where he pitched six innings, allowed one hit, and walked two batters, while striking out six batters as the Brewers beat the Reds in a 1–0 win on April 3.
 That would be his final game with Milwaukee, as he went on the 15-day injured list with an elbow injury.

 San Diego Padres

 On July 31, 2025, the Brewers traded Cortes, Jorge Quintana, and cash to the San Diego Padres for Brandon Lockridge.
 Cortes was activated off of the injured list on August 3.
 He made six starts for San Diego, posting a 1-3 record and 5.47 ERA with 21 strikeouts across 26 1/3 innings pitched.
 On October 16, it was announced that Cortes would miss 9-to-10 months after undergoing surgery to repair a tendon tear in his throwing arm.

+Philadelphia Phillies

+On August 19, 2026, Cortes signed with the Philadelphia Phillies, who optioned him to the Single-A Clearwater Threshers.